LIRR Map [MTA Long Island Rail Road Map with Zones & Stops]

 1. Grand Central Terminal (GCT)

-• Location: Grand Central Terminal is situated at 42nd Street and Park Avenue in Midtown Manhattan.
+• Location: Grand Central Terminal is located at 42nd Street and Park Avenue in Midtown Manhattan.

-• Main Terminal: The iconic main terminal area where most passenger activities occur.
+• Main Terminal: The main terminal, which is the primary area of passenger traffic.

-• East Side Access Platform: New platforms are being added to accommodate LIRR trains arriving from Long Island.
-These platforms are located beneath the existing Grand Central Terminal.
+• East Side Access Platform — More new platforms will be needed to accommodate LIRR trains arriving from Long Island.
+These platforms reside under the current Grand Central Terminal.

 2. New LIRR Platforms